Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 Orthographic projection is the latest standard of technical drawing in which different views are projected into different reference planes observing perpendicular to the respective reference plane.

-Types of Reference plane
+Types of Reference Plane

 Reference planes are imaginary surfaces on which different view of an object is projected.
 The shape of the object is projected as the actual size on those reference planes.
 There are mainly three types of reference planes as shown below.